 - Extra time of over 50%

-- Read aloud and/or the use of an examination reading pen
+- The use of an examination reading pen

 - Braille transcript